awsdocs/amazon-redshift-developer-guide/doc_source/r_ROLLBACK.md

 ## Parameters<a name="r_ROLLBACK-parameters"></a>

 WORK
 Optional keyword\.
+This keyword isn't supported within a stored procedure\.

 TRANSACTION
-Optional keyword; WORK and TRANSACTION are synonyms\.
+Optional keyword\.
+WORK and TRANSACTION are synonyms\.
+Neither is supported within a stored procedure\.

+For information about using ROLLBACK within a stored procedure, see [Managing Transactions](stored-procedure-transaction-management.md)\.

 ## Example<a name="r_ROLLBACK-example"></a>